dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

 - `Country`: Name of the country or territory
 - `Date`: Date of the reported data
 - `Units`: Units of the reported data.
 This can be one of `people tested`, `tests performed` and `samples tested`.
-    - `people tested`: Number of persons tested.
+    - `people tested`: Number of people tested.
     - `tests performed`: Number of tests performed.
-Note that a single person can be tested more than once.
+A single person can be tested more than once in a given day.
     - `samples tested`: Number of samples tested.
-Note that in some cases, more than one sample may be required to perform a test.
+In some cases, more than one sample may be required to perform a given test.
-- `Source URL`: URL to the source.
+- `Source URL`: URL of the source.
 - `Source label`: Name of the source.
 - `Notes`: Additional notes (optional).

 In addition, we may collect one or all of the following two metrics:

-- `Cumulative total`: Cumulative number of people tested, tests performed or samples tested (dependant on `Units`).
+- `Cumulative total`: Cumulative number of people tested, tests performed or samples tested (depending on `Units`).
-- `Daily change in cumulative total`: Daily number of new people tested, tests performed or samples tested (dependant on `Units`).
+- `Daily change in cumulative total`: Daily number of new people tested, tests performed or samples tested (depending on `Units`).

 Please read the [following section](#how-do-we-prioritize-test-metrics) to understand better which metric is preferred in each case.

 Finally, if we deem it appropriate, we also estimate the positive rate (`Positive rate`).
-This is done whenever we consider that the data provided by JHU on confirmed cases might be inaccurate.
+This is done whenever we consider that the data provided by Johns Hopkins University on confirmed cases might not be usable for this purpose (for example because the country doesn't report its cases every day of the week).

 ### Prioritisation of metrics